 What to Pack

 Do you know what you'll need for your trip?
-If you're unsure, our guide on what to pack for study abroad in Central America will help.
+If you're unsure, our guide on what to pack for study abroad will help.

 Social Life and Student Culture

 Salvadorans love to celebrate life and have fun, and if you choose to study there you’ll be swept up in this merriment.
 Salvador is known for its traditional cuisine, so much of your time will be spent trying new delicacies - including cheese-stuffed corn tortillas called pupusas and a rice drink called horchata - and maybe even learning to cook some dishes yourself.
 You’ll also enjoy the country’s excellent nightlife and beach scene, both of which offer the perfect opportunity to relax and enjoy yourself.

 Check out these scholarships that can help you fulfill your dreams of studying abroad.